Book Online

 • There’s no maintenance or care required

-• Re-used rental equipment can be worn out
+• Re-used rental equipment can be worn out.

 • It can also be inconsistent

-• You get consistency of equipment
+• You get the consistency of equipment

-• Performance can be top notch if you pick the right snowboard
+• Performance can be top-notch if you pick the right snowboard

 • The technology will help with your riding performance